ff13dfly/EasyPolka/loader/README.md

 ## Overview

 - Loader is the entry application to load data or application on `Anchor Network`.
 It is the off-chain part, can run from local.
+You can treat is as BIOS to the computer.

 - Requirement.
 These libraries is packaged to the release files.